dsgandurra/cyberfeedbites/README.md

 # CyberFeedBites: A Lightweight Cybersecurity RSS Feed Reader

-CyberFeedBites is a lightweight Python tool that collects the latest cybersecurity news from RSS feeds specified in an OPML file and generates an HTML file with titles, brief descriptions, and links to articles, sorted by date, providing a quick overview of the latest cybersecurity news.
-CyberFeedBites is customisable to include different feed sources and fetch news from the past 'X' days.
+CyberFeedBites is a lightweight Python tool that provides an overview of recent cybersecurity news from the past X days by aggregating multiple RSS feeds.
+It includes a curated, customisable OPML file of cybersecurity news sources.

 ## Features

-- Collects and processes cybersecurity news from various RSS feeds (list included).
+- Collects and processes cybersecurity news from various RSS feeds (curated list included in an OPML file).
-- Fetches cybersecurity news from the past 'X' days
+- Fetches cybersecurity news from the past 'X' days.
-- Generates an HTML file with titles, brief descriptions, and links to articles, sorted by date, for a quick overview of the latest cybersecurity news.
+- Generates an HTML file with news titles, brief descriptions, and links to articles, sorted by date, providing an overview of the latest cybersecurity news.
-- Includes a sample OPML file with a list of notable cybersecurity RSS sources.
+- Includes a customisable OPML file with a list of notable cybersecurity RSS sources.

 ## TLDR;
-CyberFeedBites is ready to use once the dependencies are installed.
-To run it as is, follow these steps to fetch the latest 24-hour articles from the sources in the provided `cybersecnews-sources.opml` file and generate a summary in an HTML file saved in the `data/html_reports/` directory.
+CyberFeedBites is ready to use once dependencies are installed.
+To run it as is, follow these steps to fetch the latest 24-hour articles from the sources listed in the provided `cybersecnews-sources.opml` file and generate a summary as an HTML file saved in the `data/html_reports/` directory:

 1. Clone the repository: `git clone https://github.com/dsgandurra/cyberfeedbites.git`
 2. Move to the root folder: `cd cyberfeedbites`